01Contact Your Bank

 05Prevent Your Checks from Being Lost or Stolen

 Preventing your checks from being lost or stolen can save you a major headache.
-Many banking transactions can now be completed online, which eliminates the need to use checks.
+Many banking transactions can now be completed online, which eliminates the need to write checks.
 If you do not write checks very often, keep your checkbook at home in a safe place.
 If you are mailing a check, you may want to send it via certified mail, depending on the amount of the check.

 In addition, you should work to keep your debit card information safe.
 Be mindful of where you input your card number.
 Never use it on public computers, and be sure to keep your eyes open for any skimming devices on ATMs.